 What is Mac ransomware?

 Ransomware is a type of malicious software that blocks access to your computer or specific files until you’ve paid money to unblock them.
 Mac ransomware is simply ransomware that targets Apple desktops and laptops.
+(Yes, even Macs need to be protected from malware).
 Although it’s currently not as prevalent as the variants attacking Windows computers, Mac ransomware is still every bit as horrible.

 Ransomware statistics: 15 trillion hotdogs per year